SavvyPlus/wiki4/superset-kubernetes.md

 `kops export kubecfg --name=${NAME}`
 1. From inside the superset-cluster-kops docker container, run the following to validate that the cluster is ready:
 `kops validate cluster`

+## Request SSL Certificate from AWS Certificate Manager
+To allow us to use secure connections to superset running on kubernetes, we need to get an SSL certificate.
+The most efficient way of doing this when working with AWS is to use AWS Certificate Manager.

+1. Using the AWS web console, go to Certificate Manager and request a certificate for `*.superset.savvybi.enterprises`
+1. Use the DNS validation method.
+1. When the certificate has been validated, copy the arn of the certificate to use in the nginx.yaml and superset.yaml deployment files